roleoroleo/yi-hack-MStar/README.md

 https://github.com/TheCrypt0/yi-hack-v4
 It's a clone made for Yi cameras based on MStar platform.

-**But you can't choose between TheCrypt0 and MStar: if your cam is based on Hi3518e Chipset then you have to use TheCrypto, if your cam is based on MStar Infinity Chipset then you have to use MStar.**
+**But you can't choose between TheCrypt0 and MStar: if your cam is based on Hi3518e Chipset then you have to use TheCrypt0, if your cam is based on MStar Infinity Chipset then you have to use MStar.**

 I have no time to support the project, so feel free to clone/fork this git and modify it as you want.